martin-kanis/keycloak-community/design/keycloak.x/storage-hot-rod.md

 }
 ```

-* When Keycloak storage version `2` detects that obtained physical representation has older version than current (in this case `1`), it wraps the read physical representation into a migration object.
+* When Keycloak storage corresponding to _entity schema version_ `2` detects that obtained storage representation has an older version (in this case `1`) than the current (`2`), it wraps the read storage representation into a migration object.
-* This migration object overrides getter methods when some migration is needed on the corresponding field.
-In the example above, it overrides method `getClientScopeId` so that `clientTemplateId` is used when `clientScopeId` is not set.
+* This migration object overrides getter methods for fields that require migration.
+In the example above, it overrides the method `getClientScopeId` so that the `clientTemplateId` field is used when `clientScopeId` is not set.
-* The name for the migration object can be chosen arbitralily. `EntityMigrationToVersion2` is just an example.
+* The name for the migration object can be chosen arbitrarily. `EntityMigrationToVersion2` is just an example.
-* The logical layer of Keycloak can see only `clientScopeId`; the presence of the `clientTemplateId` field is hidden.
+* The logical representation contains only `clientScopeId`; the presence of the `clientTemplateId` field is hidden in physical representation.
 * Too long chain of delegations can cause performance overhead.
-It can be solved by the migration of physical representation to a newer version (in the future might be solved by some scheduled tasks functionality)
+It can be solved by the migration of storage representations to a newer version (in the future might be solved by some scheduled tasks functionality)

 # Querying objects